lraycheva/core/tutorials/guides/03_angular/angular.md

 }
 ```

-Note that in a real production application you may need to unregister the Interop method and close the Interop stream in the `ngOnDestroy()` hook.
+Note that in a real production app you may need to unregister the Interop method and close the Interop stream in the `ngOnDestroy()` hook.
 This depends on your business case, but here it is safe to leave it as it is.
-Also, note that the `registerClientSelect()` and `createPriceStream()` invocations are not awaited, because in this particular case it is not important when they will resolve, but this may be different in a real production application.
+Also, note that the `registerClientSelect()` and `createPriceStream()` invocations aren't awaited, because in this particular case it isn't important when they will resolve, but this may be different in a real production app.

 You also don't need to wrap the callback which pushes updates to the stream, because internally the `DataService` uses `setInterval()` that by default triggers a change detection.